ongbengtiong/starter-pack-rasa-nlu/README.md

 ## How to use it?
 - **NOTE:** If running on Windows, you will either have to [install make](http://gnuwin32.sourceforge.net/packages/make.htm) or copy the following commands from the [Makefile](https://github.com/RasaHQ/starter-pack-rasa-nlu/blob/master/Makefile)

-Even though this starter-pack has only five and quite generic intents, you can train the Rasa NLU model by running:
+Even though this starter-pack has only five quite generic intents, you can train the Rasa NLU model by running:
 ```make train-nlu```
 This will train the NLU model and store it inside the `/models/current/nlu` folder of your project directory.